google/framework-for-osdu/osdu-r2/os-delivery/README.md

 1. Verify the incoming request.
     * Verify the authentication token.
 Fail delivery if the token is missing or invalid, and then respond with the `401 Unauthorized` status.
     * Verify the partition ID.
-Fail delivery if the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
+Fail delivery if the partition ID is missing or invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
-    * Verify the file ID if it's passed in the request body.
-Fail signed URL generation if the file ID is invalid or if this ID has already been created, and then respond with the `400 Bad Request` status.
 2. For each SRN in the request:
    * Find the _SRN to DELFI record ID_ mapping in the database.
        * If there's no record for the current SRN in the database, set the processing result status